TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 7/Psalms 7.15.md

 ---

-He hath made a pit, and digged it, And is fallen into the ditch which he made.
+He has dug a hole, and has fallen into the pit which he made.